hillaryychan/COMP3141/notes/02_Induction-Data-Types-and-Classes.md

 movePoint (x,y) (dx,dy) = (x + dx, y + dy)
 ```

-But these definitions allow `Points` and `Vectors` to be used interchangeable, increasing the likelihood of errors. i.e we would not receive any errors if we passed a `Vector` as a `Point` and vice versa.
+But these definitions allow `Points` and `Vectors` to be used interchangeably, increasing the likelihood of errors; i.e we would not receive any errors if we passed a `Vector` to a `Point` and vice versa.

 We can define out own compound types using the `data` keyword